 Finally, it is recommended that you ask for proof of insurance prior to placing your loved one in an assisted living community.
 The elderly who experience assisted living neglect are frequently injured at these facilities and are often left with no recourse because the facility fails to maintain liability insurance.

-If your loved one is a victim of assisted living neglect, contact a Los Angeles Elder Abuse attorney or an Orange County Elder Abuse attorney.
+If your loved one is a victim of assisted living neglect, contact a Los Angeles Elder Abuse attorney or an Orange County Elder Abuse attorney or it is important to contact Moran Law immediately to discuss your case.